-This 75 year old woman suffered from a recurring “abscess” (which ultimately turned out to be a diabetic foot ulcer) for many years.
+This 75 year old woman suffered from a recurring “abscess” for many years, which turned out to be a diabetic foot ulcer.

-She wrote: “Prior to the purchase of your (wheatgrass) spray I was using Medi-Honey or calcium alginate, alternating.
+She wrote: “Prior to your (wheatgrass) spray I was using Medi-Honey or calcium alginate, alternating.
 The appearance was pink skin with little exudate (“leakage of body fluid”).
 I have “Charcot Foot” with a bony protuberance that acts up every few years.”

-Also, note that the bottom of the ulcer shows that the blood supply, which was severely compromised by the patient’s diabetic status, has returned.
-This means there has been repair of the microcirculation, the tiny blood vessels that are essential for feeding tissues with oxygen and nutrients.
-The ulcer can now be healed.
+Also, note that the bottom of the ulcer shows that the blood supply, which was severely compromised by the patient’s diabetic status, has returned, meaning there has been repair of the microcirculation, the tiny blood vessels that are essential for supplying the wound tissues with oxygen and nutrients.
+The ulcer has subsequently healed.

-As the world's ageing population increases, the problem of diabetic foot wounds approaches epidemic proportions.
-Unfortunately, “modern” medicine with all its expensive wound dressings, oxygen chambers, antibiotics and so on, appear not to be meeting the challenge of repairing the dysfunctional microcirculation that is the cause of ulcer formation.
+As the world's ageing population continues to increase, so does the problem of diabetic foot wounds.
+Unfortunately, “modern” medicine with its expensive wound dressings, oxygen chambers, antibiotics and so on, appear not to be able to repair the faulty microcirculation that underlies the cause of ulcers.

 Wheatgrass extract provides an alternative, but highly effective and inexpensive diabetic healing method.
 However, it is very important that ALL wounds - diabetic, injurious, venous etc. are not over-treated.
 A light spray of the extract over the wound once a month and daily cleansing and dressing, is sufficient, if you persevere.